Name: Kerry McNair

 Age as of 1826: 24

 "Can't write much right now.
 Things are well, but I am busy.
 I met a Killer named Marcus who has big plans for our people.
-Cannot say much right now, but will explain when I see you.
+I will explain when I see you.
 Kiss momma for me. "

 The IFM felt strong enough to assassinate the Shivian chief of police in 1822.
 Caroline, who had married by now and had two children, was astonished to hear about this and Kerry quickly wrote her a letter swearing he had nothing to do with it.
 While it certainly seems that Kerry was not part of the assassination team, we know that he helped Marcus plan it and had already prepared a number of posters and pamphlets to capitalize on the assassination.
 The chief police's death forced the Shivians to send Bernard Griffin, a reformer from the Ignis Desert War, to try and regain control over the Killbraugha.
 Bernard created a Shivian Task Force and focused on hunting down Marcus, Kerry, and the other district leaders of the IFM.
 They believed that if they destroyed the leadership, the IFM would fall apart.
 It is around this time period that Marcus and Siegfried Von Hult met for the first time while Kerry cemented his relationship with arms dealers from the Kanas Mountains.
 In 1824, Bernard wounded Marcus during a shootout, but the Killer survived to become the most wanted Killer in the Killbraugha and Shiva.
 While Marcus recuperated, Kerry was effectively in control of the IFM and led a serious of retaliatory attacks against the police.
 It is around this time that Kerry and Marcus first learned of Bernard's spy ring in the Killbraugha.